BUNCH: Burroughs and UNIVAC

+NCR

 In 1982, NCR became involved in open systems architecture, starting with the UNIX-powered TOWER 16/32, and placed more emphasis on computers smaller than mainframes.
 NCR was acquired by AT&T Corporation in 1991.
 A restructuring of AT&T in 1996 led to its re-establishment on 1 January 1997 as a separate company.
 In 1998, NCR sold its computer hardware manufacturing assets to Solectron and ceased to produce general-purpose computer systems.